AntoineSoetewey/word-cloud/README.md

 # Word cloud
-Shiny app with an example of word cloud.
-More information: https://antoinesoetewey.shinyapps.io/word-cloud/ and https://www.statsandr.com/blog/draw-a-word-cloud-with-a-shiny-app/
+Shiny app with an example of word cloud: https://antoinesoetewey.shinyapps.io/word-cloud/

+More information about the app and how to use it: https://www.statsandr.com/blog/draw-a-word-cloud-with-a-shiny-app/